Thodemar/ht1632c-8x32-LED-matrix-library/README.md

 # ht1632c-8x32-LED-matrix-library
 Library for the ht1632c 8x32 LED matrixen.
+The constructor allows for the use of 4 diffrent chip selects.

 Uses hwlib for the control of the arduino pins.

 # Tested